 How can I monitor NTP health long-term?

 Set up a scheduled task or script that checks status, peers, and drift, and logs results.
 Periodically review Event Logs and performance counters related to time synchronization to detect anomalies early.
-Enable containers feature (required for Docker)
+Stop x server ubuntu a step by step guide: How to stop Xorg on Ubuntu and switch to a safe non-graphical session 2026

 Section: Final notes